Here you can find a number of useful websites and links.

 The SSSC is responsible for registering and regulating people who work in social services in Scotland.

-SCSWIS is an independent body set up to scrutinise and improve care, social work and child protection services for the benefit of the people who use them.
+SCSWIS (formerly the Care Commission, now known as the Care Inspectorate) is an independent body set up to scrutinise and improve care, social work and child protection services for the benefit of the people who use them.

 The Scottish Housing Regulator is the Scottish Government's housing and regeneration agency and is the registrar and regulator for Registered Social Landlords (RSLs), many of which have charitable status.